-The hemp plant is commonly associated with its popular non-psychoactive compound—CBD.
+The hemp plant is commonly associated with its popular non-psychoactive compound—cannabidiol (CBD).
 But this molecular structure tends to get all of the rep when it comes to the powerful benefits of hemp.

 There’s a possible explanation as to why a plant-rich hemp supplement means a richer wellness experience; it’s called the entourage effect.